 The Bible is the real and true Word of God.
 Although some parts require deep research and wisdom to understand, we believe it is without error and that every part is included for a reason (2 Tim 3:16, 17; 2 Peter 1:20,21; Psalm 119:160).

 There is one God who has existed for all of time as the three people of the Trinity – the Father, the Son, and the Holy Spirit (Matt 28:18, 19; 2 Cor 13:14).

 Jesus Christ is the Son of God who was born of a virgin and lived a perfect, sinless life.
-He was crucified so that humanity could experience forgiveness and freedom and rose to life after three days!
+He was crucified so that humanity could experience forgiveness and freedom from sin and rose to life after three days!
 After His resurrection He ascended to heaven and is now seated at the right hand of the Father until He returns again for His church (1 Peter 2:22).

 Salvation is for all people.
 Because Jesus paid the ultimate price for our sins when He died on the cross, anyone who asks for forgiveness of their sins can receive it.
 He paid the price, so salvation is free for those who recognize and confess that Jesus is Lord.
 Anyone who repents and believes in Jesus is given the gift of eternal life (Rom 4:25; 2 Cor 5:17,18).

 We are called to discipleship.
 Discipleship is simply following Jesus.
 Initially by coming to him and trusting in the work of the cross for salvation, but also in following his way of living, following his truth as authority for our lives and embracing his life (John 14:6).

 This journey of discipleship has markers along the way that we are called to embrace: